colindoyle0000/colindoyle-website/content/stateconlaw2024-material/slides/07-equality.md

 —

 “Girls shall not compete or practice against boys in any athletic contest.”

-Athletic Association bylaw.
+Athletic Association by law.

 “Equality of rights under the law shall not be denied or abridged in the Commonwealth of Pennsylvania because of the sex of the individual.”

 Art.
 I, § 28, Penn.
 Const.

 —